gabrielariasch/Calculator2.0/README.md

 # Calculator2.0

+This project is a simple calculator that can perform basic mathematical operations such as addition, subtraction, multiplication, and division.
+The calculator is implemented in Python and uses a dictionary to map the four basic mathematical operations to the corresponding functions.
+The calculator prompts the user for two numbers and then performs the operation that the user selects.
+The result of the operation is then printed to the console.
+The user can continue calculating with the result or start a new calculation.

+Here are some of the key features of the project:

+It is a simple and easy-to-use calculator.
+It is implemented in Python, which is a popular and powerful programming language.
+It uses a dictionary to map the four basic mathematical operations to the corresponding functions.
+It allows the user to continue calculating with the result or start a new calculation.

+Below you can find the explanation of the code.

 print("Welcome to the Calculator")
 #This line of code prints the message "Welcome to the Calculator" to the user.